GotenJBZ/discepto/ARCHITECTURE.md

 # Security
 In code, security and roles are enforced following in part the design guidelines of the object-capability-model.

-Inside the discepto codebase, there is pure data (inside the "models" package) and data handlers (inside the "db" package).
+Inside the discepto codebase, there is pure data (inside the "domain" package) and data handlers (inside the "db" package).

 To retrieve some data or delete it, or [action on the data], you must have a reference (handler) to it (object-capability-model).